mostlysecurity/CastSnip/README.md

 </p>

 # CastSnip
-Taking snips of podcasts and then posting them online
+Taking snips of podcasts and posting them online

 ## History
 I started this project back in the Fall of 2018 because there didn't seem